 - Three introductory courses in Industrial Engineering, such as: I SY E 313, I SY E 315, I SY E 320, I SY E 323, I SY E/PSYCH 349, I SY E 415, I SY E 417

-- The Graduate Record Examination (GRE) is required for this master's program in I SY E. Please visit here for more information on taking the GRE exam.
+- The Graduate Record Examination (GRE) is required for this master's program.
+Please visit here for more information on taking the GRE exam.
 Please note: Applicants should plan to take their exam by December 1 to allow scores to be sent and processed.

 Note: Depending on applicant background, applicants may be deficient in up to two prerequisite courses.

-- Fill out an online application through the Graduate School website and pay the application fee.
+- Fill out an online application through the Graduate School website.

 - List three recommenders and their contact information as part of the online application.
 An email will be sent to the recommender, asking that they submit their letter online using the Graduate School's recommendation form.
 Applicants can log back into their online application to re-send the email request if the recommender loses the email.
 Letters of recommendation must be submitted electronically.

-- GRE Exam Information: The IE graduate program does require the GRE exam be taken by prospective students as part of the application but note there are no specific scoring guidelines for the exam as the GRE is only one part of the consideration for admission into the program.
-Exam information must be valid at the start date of the semester that you are applying for (nonexpired).
-Please note: Applicants should plan to take their exam by Dec.
-1st to allow scores to be sent and processed.
+- GRE Exam Information: The program requires the GRE exam be taken by prospective students as part of the application.
+Note there are no specific scoring guidelines for the exam as the GRE is only one part of consideration for admission into the program.
+Please note: Exam information must be valid at start date of the semester that you are applying for (nonexpired).

 Check out the Admissions FAQ or contact us at iegradadmission@engr.wisc.edu.